Austin Scott: Early life, education, and career

 Scott's father, Jim, is an orthopedic surgeon and his mother, Becky, is a teacher in the public school system.
-Scott graduated from the University of Georgia with a B.B.A. in risk management and insurance.
+Scott graduated from the University of Georgia with a Bachelor of Business Administration in risk management and insurance.
 He passed the Series 7 Exam.

 Scott is president of the Southern Group, LLC and a partner in Lockett Station Group, LLC.

 Georgia Legislature

 Scott was first elected to the Georgia House of Representatives at the age of 26.
 He chaired the Governmental Affairs Committee and served on the Appropriations, Rules, and Ways and Means Committee, where he chaired the Public Policy Subcommittee.
 The district he represented comprises Tift and Turner Counties.

 In 2001, Scott was the first Republican in the Georgia House to work with Democrats to remove the Confederate battle emblem from the state's flag.